ArsalanAslam11/ArsalanAslam11/README.md

 ### Hi there 👋, I'm Muhammad Arsalan Aslam!

-I'm a passionate developer interested in **App Development**, **Web Development** and in **AI** Currently, I'm focusing on enhancing my skills in **Machine Lwarning**.
+I'm a passionate developer interested in **App Development**, **Web Development** and in **AI** Currently, I'm focusing on enhancing my skills in **Machine Learning**.
 I’m always open to collaborating on exciting projects related to machine learning web development and app development initiatives.

 ### 🌱 What I'm Learning
 - Currently diving deep into machine learning.